Ok, maybe not so frequently

 (ii) I have plenty of a life, and this is a large factor in why the update pace of the site is quite slow.
 In college, I had more time (at first I wrote every other day, then every three or four days, then two reviews a week, then up to three reviews every two weeks, before falling back to four or five reviews a month, where it should stay), whereas now I have less.
 Thank you for your concern.

-(iii) It's not so much that I think my opinion is objectively correct (which I don't) as it is that I have strong opinions, I put a lot of thought into my opinions, and over time I've developed the ability to articulate them in text.
+(iii) It's not so much that I think my opinions are objectively correct (which I don't) as it is that I have strong opinions, I put a lot of thought into my opinions, and over time I've developed the ability to articulate them in text.
 My tendency towards rather verbose explanations of my opinions, especially when they're in opposition to the opinions held by individuals or the general public, might easily be confused for me thinking that my opinions are objectively correct.
 This is false.

 (iv) My "qualifications" are that I've heard enough rock and pop music to have a good idea of what makes me like or dislike a given song/album/band/genre, that I'm willing to take the time to commit my thoughts to text, and that some people enjoy reading my work.
 I do not boast anything more than that, and I do not feel any more than that is required.